GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### How do I write an extension? {: #faq-dev-01 }

-You can find all the information you need to develop extensions at [/docs/extensions/][ext].
+You can find all the information you need to develop extensions in the [Documentation for Chrome extensions developers][ext].

 ### How can I push an update of my code to my users? {: #faq-dev-02 }

-Visit [https://chrome.google.com/webstore/devconsole][110] and click on the listing you wish to update.
+To [Update your Chrome Web Store item][update-item], visit the [developer dashboard][dev-dashboard] and click on the listing you wish to update.
 Once you upload a new version and click **Publish**, your update will automatically be pushed out to users over the next few hours.